 A new copyright law to support the work of libraries

-With more than 5,000 libraries in Myanmar, including a network of public libraries throughout the country’s villages and a recently formed consortium of academic libraries, libraries are a key part of the infrastructure for development in the new Myanmar.
+With more than 5,000 libraries in Myanmar, including a network of public libraries throughout the country’s villages and a newly formed consortium of academic libraries, libraries are a key part of the infrastructure for development in the new Myanmar.

 The copyright law (2019) largely puts in place the building blocks to support modern libraries, education and research.
-There are new exceptions for private study, quotation, online teaching, course-packs, and use in virtual learning environments.
+There are new exceptions for private study, quotation, online teaching, course-packs, orphan works and use in virtual learning environments.
 Document delivery services, digital preservation by libraries and archives and the making of accessible format copies for persons with print disabilities is permitted.

 Read a profile of Tin Win Yee, Leader Copyright Advocacy for Libraries, EIFL Annual Report (2019) here.

 - On 16-17 February 2015, EIFL attended a conference on the Establishment of a Modern and Development-Oriented Intellectual Property System organized by the Ministry of Science and Technology (MOST) and WIPO in Nay Pyi Taw, Myanmar.

 - On 19 February 2015, presentation to the Myanmar Library Association (MLA) on ‘Copyright and Advocacy: an introduction’.

 - On 19 May 2015, presentation at Yangon University Department of Law on ‘Copyright and Libraries’

 - In February and May 2015, meetings took place with representatives from the Ministry of Science and Technology, the Ministry of Culture and the Ministry of Information.